pyenphase/pyenphase/docs/usage_intro.md

 Once the firmware version is known, authentication can take place using the required parameters for the firmware.
 The [authenticate method](#pyenphase.Envoy.authenticate) requires a username and password and/or a JWT Token.
 What the username and password are and if the token is required [depends on the firmware](./usage_authentication.md#authentication) active in the Envoy.

 Upon successful authentication the data collection can be initiated by using the [probe method](#pyenphase.Envoy.probe).
-This will collected and set all required information for the data collection.
+This will gather and set all required information for the data collection.[^1]

 Upon probe completion the data can be collected (repeatedly) using the [update method](#pyenphase.Envoy.update).